Mount Carmel: Elijah

 Two areas have been hypothesized as the possible site for the story about the battle against the priests of Baal.
 The slaughter could have taken place near the river Kishon, at the mountain base, in an amphitheater-like flat area.
 The site where the offering took place is traditionally placed on the mountain above Yokneam, on the road to the Druze village of Daliyat el-Karmil, where there is a monastery, built in 1868, called El-Muhraqa ("the burning", possibly related to the burnt sacrifice").
 It is regarded as one of the must-visit tour sites in the area of Haifa.
 (See below under "Carmelites (12th c.–present): El-Muhraqa site" for more).

 Although archaeological clues are absent, the site is favoured because it has a spring, from which water could have been drawn to wet Elijah's offering.
 There is also a sea view, where Elijah looked out to see the cloud announcing rain.
 However, the biblical text states that Elijah had to climb up to see the sea.
-There is an altar in the monastery which is claimed to be that which Elijah built in God's honour, but that is unlikely, as it's not made of the local limestone.
+There is an altar in the monastery which is claimed to be that which Elijah built in God's honour, but that is unlikely, as it is not made of the local limestone.

 Druze venerate Elijah, and he is considered a central figure in Druzism, and due to his importance in Druzism, the settlement of Druze on Mount Carmel had partly to do with Elijah's story and devotion.
 There are two large Druze towns on the eastern slopes of Mount Carmel: Daliyat al-Karmel and Isfiya.

 Hellenistic and Roman periods

-Iamblichus describes Pythagoras visiting the mountain on account of its reputation for sacredness, stating that it was the most holy of all mountains, and access was forbidden to many, while Tacitus states that there was an oracle situated there, which Vespasian visited for a consultation; Tacitus states that there was an altar there, but without any image upon it, and without a temple around it.
+Iamblichus describes Pythagoras visiting the mountain on account of its reputation for sacredness, stating that it was the most holy of all mountains, and access was forbidden to many, while Suetonius states that there was an oracle situated there, which Vespasian visited for a consultation; Tacitus states that there was an altar there, but without any image upon it, and without a temple around it.

 The existence of a pagan temple on Mount Carmel is supported by the Periplus of Pseudo-Scylax, a fourth century periplus that mentions Mount Carmel as the "mount and temple of Zeus".